vgyani/credit_card_consumer_complaints/README.md

                 │   └── complaints.csv
                 |── output
                     └── report.csv

-**Don't fork this repo** and don't use this `README` instead of your own.
-The content of `src` does not need to be a single file called `consumer_complaints.py`, which is only an example.
-Instead, you should include your own source files and give them expressive names.

 ## Testing your code
 As an engineer, you'll want to make sure you are thoroughly testing your code.
 Use the `insight_testsuite` directory to showcase the tests you conducted on your code.
 Under that directory, create a separate folder for each test.
 Each test directory should also have a separate `input` subdirectory containing the `complaint.csv` input file you want to test, and an `output` subdirectory containing the expected `report.csv` output for that test.